tenzir/tenzir/web/docs/operators/sinks/explore.md

 ### `-f|--fullscreen`

-Renders the TUI in fullscreen mode, as opposed to fitting it into the terminal.
+Use the full terminal screen, as opposed to fitting the output into the terminal.

 ### `-h|--height <int>`

 The height of the TUI.
 Only actionable when `-w|--width` is also present.

-Defaults to 0, which means automatic detection.

 ### `-w|--width <int>`

 The width of the TUI.
 Only actionable when `-h|--height` is also present.

-Defaults to 0, which means automatic detection.

 ### `-n|--navigator-position <string>`